waltherwj/TV-script-generator-RNN/README.md

 # dlnd_tv_script_generation.ipynb

-This version doesn't have the number of layers to run on my machine, and doesn't achieve the loss of 3.5 required to pass this project
+This version doesn't achieve the loss of 3.5 required to pass this project, but it is a lighter model

 # dlnd_tv_script_generation_v2.ipynb